edoleone/edoleone.github.io/project.md

 Firstly, I converted all the non-integer data to integer.

-I then performed feature ranking for Linear Regression.
+I then performed feature ranking for Logistic Regression.
 The results of the feature ranking showed that the 'time' feature dominated over all others by far.
 This is because a longer follow-up period, for a patient with pregressed heart issues, means a longer period of time during which new issues can arise.
 I then decided to remove the 'time' feature from the analysis.
 Since the aim of the project is to predict the chance of a fatal heart failure at the first appointment, it would be counterintuitive to include the length of the follow up period in the analysis.

 ## Modelling